-Enter the permittivity of free space, boltzmann constant, electron temperature, the density of electrons, and the charge of electrons into the calculator to determine the debye length.
+Enter the permittivity of free space, Boltzmann constant, electron temperature, the density of electrons, and the charge of electrons into the calculator to determine the debye length.

 Debye Length Formula